Comparing HeadHunter Group (HHR) & The Competition

 Summary

-HeadHunter Group rivals beat HeadHunter Group on 8 of the 12 factors compared.
+HeadHunter Group competitors beat HeadHunter Group on 8 of the 12 factors compared.

 HeadHunter Group Company Profile